TLara1/TLara1.github.io/_projects/10_project.md

   {% include figure.liquid loading="eager" path="assets/img/Figures_Solidmech_Notes/Accordian_snapshots_v2.png" title="Accordian snapshots" class="img-fluid rounded z-depth-0" width="auto" height="400" %}
 </div>

-<p> We have published one publication related to this work {% Lara2025 %}, and are currently working to extend our formalism to involve frictional contacts.
+<p> We have published one publication related to this work {% cite Lara2025 %}, and are currently working to extend our formalism to involve frictional contacts.

 <p> I recently presented my work at the USNCCM18 Conference in Chicago, Illinois.
 My presentation can be found <a href="https://docs.google.com/presentation/d/1tAO3QS8aAjAiHbTJm3rTAeqcX5P3auQOAXWGJ3dWSbY/edit?usp=sharing"> here</a>.
 I also presented a poster, which can be found <a href="https://docs.google.com/presentation/d/1tAO3QS8aAjAiHbTJm3rTAeqcX5P3auQOAXWGJ3dWSbY/edit?usp=sharing"> here</a>.